TomDeneire/InformationScience/course/coursedetails.md

 ### 5. Teaching method and planned learning activities

 Each course will feature about 1,5 to 2 hours of theory and 1 hour of practice.
-Most courses will feature a **code example**, which will be introduced and discussed during the practical part of the course.
+Most courses will feature a **code exercises**, which will be introduced and discussed during the practical part of the course.

 Model solutions will be made available in the repository with a few weeks delay.

 ### 6. Assessment method and criteria

 The course assessment form is a so-called "open book" exam.
 This means that students can use whatever sources they want (including the course materials and the Internet) during the exam.

+There will be two types of questions:

+1. Theoretical questions about key concepts in information science
+2. Code exercises about the technologies introduced in the course

 ### 7. Study material